Integrate CI-driven scans

 - The CI/CD tool performs the following actions:

-- Run the scan
+- Runs the scan

-- Generate a security report
+- Generates a security report

 - Monitor the console/log output.